jalexvig/jalexvig.github.io/_posts/2015-12-02-cnn-backwork.md

     else:
         raise ValueError('Unknown layer type on layer %s', layer_name)

-    prev_dist_term = tf.reduce_min(prev_dist_term, reduction_indices=[0])
+    reference_dist_tensor = tf.reduce_min(reference_dist_tensor, reduction_indices=[0])
-    prev_dist_term = tf.reduce_mean(prev_dist_term)
+    reference_dist_tensor = tf.reduce_mean(reference_dist_tensor)

-    similarity_dist_term = tf.reduce_mean(similarity_dist_term)
+    batch_dist_tensor = tf.reduce_mean(batch_dist_tensor)

-    prev_cost = prev_coeff / prev_dist_term
+    reference_cost = 1 / reference_dist_tensor
-    sim_cost = sim_coeff / similarity_dist_term
+    batch_cost = 1 / batch_dist_tensor

-    return prev_cost, sim_cost
+    return reference_cost, batch_cost
 {% endhighlight %}

+The costs are weighted according to a user-defined weighting scheme.
+This allows for two things

-Finally all the costs are weighted.
-This is enables costs at higher layers to be treated with greater importance than lower layers.
-Intuitively, this makes sense to do because features at higher layers represent greater levels of abstraction.
-If these can be combined in ways, not induced by the training set, to yield a high probability of classification, then our net has learned some high level features that have artifacts in them.
-Weighting cost contributions from higher layers more also means that transformations like rotations and translations are not penalized.
+1. `layer_cost_coeffs` enables costs at higher layers to be treated with greater importance than those at lower layers.
+Intuitively, this makes sense because features at higher layers represent greater levels of abstraction.
+So we would imagine that it would be better to find high level abstractions that are dissimilar to the high level abstractions representing data in the training set as this is more likely to correspond to meaningful dissimilarities to humans.
+2. `reference_cost_coeff` represents the relative importance of inducing dissimilarities in the patterns of activity between examples from the batch and the training data. `batch_cost_coeff` represents the relative importance of inducing dissimilarities in the patterns of activity between examples inside the batch.\*

+\* This was inspired by collisions found in the batch images.
+Relative increases in `batch_cost_coeff` motivate the system to find different artifacts of the classifier.

 {% highlight python %}
+costs = [get_cost_from_layer(layer, layer_label, label) for layer, layer_label in zip(layers, layers_label)]
-costs = [f * c for f, cost_tup in zip(cost_factors, costs) for c in cost_tup]
+costs = [c for cost_tuple in costs for c in cost_tuple]

+weights = np.outer(layer_cost_coeffs[: -1], [reference_cost_coeff, batch_cost_coeff]).flatten()
+weights = np.append(weights, layer_cost_coeffs[-1])

+costs = (costs * weights)
 {% endhighlight %}

+# descent

+Using gradient descent, we can manipulate images to minimize the cost function defined above.

+{% highlight bash %}
+optimize_input_layer = tf.train.AdamOptimizer(learning_rate=0.01).minimize(cost)
+{% endhighlight %}

+We set our convergence criteria as the minimum correct classification probability over a user defined value.

 ### breaking out of local minima

-Notice that in the softmax layer, we count the cost as the mean misclassification probability across the batch.
+Notice that in the softmax layer we count the cost as the mean misclassification probability across the batch.
 This means that many of the inputs in the batch may be strongly classified, but a few may not be able to escape the local minima they are in.
 To combat this, we will replace the most consistently misclassified inputs.
-If an input's correct classification probability has been monotonically decreasing over `num_mono_dec_saves` saves (a save is just everytime the inputs are propagated forward to obtain classification probabilities) it is reinitialized.
+If an input's correct classification probability has been monotonically decreasing over `num_mono_dec_saves` saves (a save is just everytime the inputs are propagated forward to obtain classification probabilities) then it is reinitialized.

 So with a mask `m` to denote which inputs need to be reinitialized, we can do the following: